Human Activity Recognition in an Open World: Open World Learning Protocol for HAR

 \subsection{A Template for OWL HAR Predictors}

 Given the above formalization, a template for OWL predictors that manage novelty in a HAR domain may be defined to provide an outline of what such algorithms must include to perform well in practice.
 Figure~\ref{fig:owhar} shows a template that includes the subtasks of feature representation learning, task-specific classification, and novelty recognition.
-OWL is inherently a task performed over time.
-Thus the predictors must account for this and should adapt to novelties that affect task performance~\cite{bendale_towards_2015}.
+The predictors must account for performing the tasks over time and should adapt to novelties that affect task performance~\cite{bendale_towards_2015}.
 These predictors may be able to request external feedback either from human experts as in active learning or from other predictors that are accessible to them.

 The first subtask of all OWL predictors for HAR is feature representation learning, which is the learning of the mapping of the input video sample to an informative encoding.
-As mentioned in Section~\ref{sec:bg}, feature representation plays a key role in not only learning HAR but also detecting and recognizing novel activities.
+As mentioned in Section~\ref{sec:bg}, feature representation plays a key role in not only learning HAR but also detecting and recognizing novel activities as it serves as the filter of what information remains as potentially relevant features for the classification and recognition tasks.

 The second subtask is the classification of known human activities as defined by the task given to this predictor, which means there is a subset of human activities that are task-relevant and use a specific semantic class labeling system.
 Class labels may differ between datasets and the specific HAR task.
 The original Kinetics dataset's evolution from 400 to 700 classes is an example of not only more classes being available over time that are deemed relevant, but also a change in the actual class structure.
 For example, some samples are labeled as ``brushing hair'' in Kinetics-400 were given the new label ``combing hair'' in Kinetics-700 to differentiate between using a brush versus a comb.